1,000+ Opportunities

 ** We believe strong communities are built through small acts of connection and care.
 By funding micro-grants, we're investing directly in the people and projects that bring neighborhoods together — helping to strengthen bonds and create lasting positive change.

-Based on current listing details, eligibility includes: Projects must fall into one of four categories: Accessibility & Enhancements, Environmental Stewardship, Community Connection Events, or Neighbor-Nominated Projects.
+According to the current listing, eligibility includes: Projects must fall into one of four categories: Accessibility & Enhancements, Environmental Stewardship, Community Connection Events, or Neighbor-Nominated Projects.
 Specific geographic or residency eligibility not detailed on page.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.